 The Company has not been audited for the year 2010.
-The cumulative provision for unaudited tax years for the Company amounts to \in 106.650.
+The cumulative provision for unaudited tax years for the Company amounts to $\notin$ 106.650.

-For the years 2011-2013, the Company was subject to tax audit audit of the statutory auditors pursuant to the provisions of article 82 paragraph 5 of Law 2238/1994, and obtained the 'Tax Compliance Report' out of which no additional tax liabilities arose in excess of the tax expense and the tax provision provided for in the annual financial statements of these years.
-According to the relevant legislation, the tax liabilities for financial years 2012 and 2013 shall be considered finalised after eighteen months from the date when the 'Tax Compliance Report' has been submitted to the Ministry of Finance.
-The tax audit performed by the statutory auditors for the financial year 2014, according to the provisions of Law 4174/2013, article 65A, paragraph 1 as applicable, is still in progress and the tax compliance report is expected to be issued after the publication of the annual financial statements of year 2014.
+For the years 2011-2014, the Company was subject to tax audit of the statutory auditors pursuant to the provisions of article 82 paragraph 5 of Law 2238/1994 and article 65A of Law 4174/2013 and obtained the 'Tax Compliance Report' out of which no additional tax liabilities arose in excess of the tax expense and the tax provision provided for in the annual financial statements of these years.
+The 'Tax Compliance Reports' for fiscal years 2011 to 2014 were issued without qualification.

+The tax audit performed by the statutory auditors for the financial year 2015, according to the provisions of Law 4174/2013, article 65A, paragraph 1 as applicable, is still in progress and the tax compliance report is expected to be issued after the publication of the annual financial statements of year 2015.